sariths/PyRad/README.md

  - dry-run mode (-N)
  - detailed error diagnostics
  - compatible with Python 2.7 and Python 3.x
- - self contained (all functionality in one file)
+ - self contained (all functionality can be combined in one file)
  - truly cross-platform (no external dependencies other than Python and Radiance)
  - direct process management (no intermediate shell calls)
  - immune to whitespace in file names